Pengin-Open-Source/pengin-pi/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Summarize the feature request
-title: "[FEATURE]"
+title: "[REQUEST]"
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**A clear and concise description of what the feature you are proposing is.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+This is a request form for proposing features.
+The more details you submit, the easier it is to process the request.

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.

-**Child Issues**
+**Assign Issues**
-Add any children to this issue
+Assign this issue to the appropriate team lead or project lead

 **Additional context**
 Add any other context or screenshots about the feature request here.